Code of Conduct in Practice #4: Social Work Records

 Reflections

-2. What steps am I taking to make sure my social work records are appropriately secure at all times?
+2. What steps am I taking to make sure my social work records are secure at all times?

 3. How am I capturing key decisions and risks in my records?